accellera-official/systemc/examples/build-msvc/READMEcommandlinemsvc.txt

   Check the path to the SystemC installation.
 Usually, it should be sufficient to set the SYSTEMC_HOME environment and MSVC environment.

-  If you want to use SystemC with a different versions of MSVC, it is recommended to copy the MSVC10 project files to a new subdirectory (msvc<version>/SystemC) before upgrading the project files.
+  If you want to use SystemC with different versions of MSVC, it is recommended to copy the MSVC10 project files to a new subdirectory (msvc<version>/SystemC) before upgrading the project files.
 Afterwards, update the MSVC variable to point